On the Strategyproofness of the Geometric Median: MODEL

-We study the strategyproofness properties of the \emph{geometric median}.
-Before overviewing our results, we first define the geometric median for $1+\VOTER$ voters, which goes through defining the average of distances between $\varz$ and the voters' preferred vectors:
+In this paper, we study the strategyproofness property of a particular \vote{}, i.e., the geometric median.
+It can be defined for $1+\VOTER$ voters using the average of distances between a vector $\parz$ and the reported vectors: